 We can do this by solving the following optimization problem:

-Where $f(\cdot)$ is the encoder function that maps from the space of possible messages $\mathcal{S}$ to the the space of channel inputs $\mathcal{X}$.
+where $f(\cdot)$ is the encoder function mapping from the space of possible messages $\mathcal{S}$ to the space of channel inputs $\mathcal{X}$.

 When $\mathcal{S}$ and $\mathcal{X}$ are discrete spaces, this can be a challenging optimization problem, because it is not amenable to gradient-based optimization.
-If we consider this problem in matrix form, $\mathbf{p}_{\mathrm{S}}$ is a vector of probabilities of different messages, and $\mathbf{P}_{\mathrm{f}}$ is noiseless channel that maps $\mathbf{p}_{\mathrm{S}}$ to $\mathbf{p}_{\xrv}$.
+If we consider this problem in matrix form, $\mathbf{p}_{\mathrm{S}}$ is a vector of probabilities of different messages, and $\mathbf{P}_{\mathrm{f}}$ is a noiseless channel that maps $\mathbf{p}_{\mathrm{S}}$ to $\mathbf{p}_{\xrv}$.
 Since the channel is noiseless, each column has exactly one entry with probability $1$, and all other entries are $0$, like the channels shown in \textbf{Figure \ref{noisy_noiseless_mappings}a,c}.

 A naive approach to solving this optimization problem is to use a brute force search, in which the mutual information is calculated for every possible encoder matrix.
-However, this quickly becomes computationally intractable, since the number of possible encoder matrices grows with with the factorial of the number of channel inputs.
+However, this quickly becomes computationally intractable, since the number of possible encoder matrices grows with the factorial of the number of channel inputs.

-Another possibility is to instead use \textbf{stochastic encoders}, which consist of replacing the deterministic encoder function $f(\cdot)$ with a conditional probability distribution $p(x \mid y)$.
-In the matrix view, this corresponds to matrices which can have an arbitrary number of nonzero elements along each column, so long as they are all positive and each column sums to $1$, like the matrices in \textbf{Figure \ref{noisy_noiseless_mappings}b,d}.
+\textbf{Stochastic encoders} replace the deterministic function $f(\cdot)$ with a conditional probability distribution $p(x \mid s)$.
+In matrix form, columns can have any number of nonzero entries, so long as they are all positive and each column sums to $1$, like the matrices in \textbf{Figure \ref{noisy_noiseless_mappings}b,d}.

-Since every deterministic encoder represents a specific case of a larger class of stochastic encoders, stochastic encoders should be able to do as good or better, in theory.
-In practice that often do worse, though there are certain conditions under which they're superior \cite{Theis2021, Wagner2021}.
-This remains an area of active research.
+Since every deterministic encoder represents a specific case of a larger class of stochastic encoders, stochastic encoders can do as well or better in principle, though designing good ones can present practical challenges \cite{Theis2021, Wagner2021}.

 The major advantage that stochastic encoders do have is that they are much more amenable to optimization.
-Since each column of a stochastic encoder matrix (or any channel) is a conditional probability distribution it can be optimized with respect individual probabilities using the same numerical optimization tools used to find the optimal input distribution for a fixed channel (Appendix \ref{optimizing_mutual_info}).
+Since each column of a stochastic encoder matrix (or any channel) is a conditional probability distribution it can be optimized with respect to individual probabilities using the same numerical optimization tools used to find the optimal input distribution for a fixed channel (Appendix \ref{optimizing_mutual_info}).

 \paragraph{Continuous encoders}